Building a Pond

 a few step-by-step instructions to follow if you want to build a pond.

-a lot of space to have a backyard pond in fact many people are able
+need a lot of space to have a backyard pond in fact many people are

-to create interesting water features in very small spaces and thanks
+able to create interesting water features in very small spaces and

-to the new supply of inexpensive pond skimmers, filters and more efficient
+thanks to the new supply of inexpensive pond skimmers, filters and

-pumps and water conditioners it has made owning a pond easier than
+more efficient pumps and water conditioners it has made owning a pond

 Rural dwellers may have the advantage because their property size